The Best Market Price Approach For Your Business & Customers 🏬

 But did you know that, sometimes, offering customers only 1 standard price for your offers encourages them to shop from your competitors, overlooking the value of your offer?

-The no. 1 thing to remember: people love personalised offers and bundle pricing, bid-ask price options that can give them the best deals, and more upgrade options when they are ready to buy them.
+The no. 1 thing to remember: people love personalised offers, bundle pricing, marketing price options that can give them the best deals, and more upgrade options when they are ready to buy them.

 When a company guides and nudges their customers with different price points in a range, they are attempting to influence customer perception of price and value by using framing and anchoring techniques.
 This is called the GBB or the Good, Better, Best pricing approach.
 It is also known as tiered pricing.

 In this article, we will explore the various market price approaches to GBB.
 We will give a quick snapshot of GBB and key market price approaches and principles.
 Then, we will close with some tips on integrating GBB within your pricing strategies, structures and operations.